rhenanbartels/lunge/README.md

 ## Usage
 Download the program clicking in the "Download Zip" button.
-Unzip the folder and then execute the following steps:
+Unzip the folder and then execute the following steps in Matlab<sup>TM</sup> Command Window:

 ```matlab
 >> cd /path/to/program/code/